emulsion-io/chatgpt-quake-mode/README.md

 # chatgpt-quake-mode

-Show ChatGPT in quake mode.
+Open ChatGPT in multiple tabs and allow you to overlay the windows.

 Control+shift+A Open quake mode by default.